MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ![](SolutionAfterCreate.png)

-Delete alle the files, that are added by default:
+Delete all the files, that are added by default:

 ![](SolutionAfterDeleteDefaultFiles.png)